-By Peter Feilberg, Director of NEPCon - Preferred by Nature
+By Peter Feilberg, Executive Director - Preferred by Nature

 For some consumers, it may still come as a surprise that children could have been involved in picking the cocoa for the chocolate bar on the counter in their local store.

 Many of the agricultural industries feeding the global supply chains with products such as cocoa, coffee, sugar, rice, bananas and soy – including those carrying ethical and sustainable seals on their packaging - are struggling with deep-rooted ethical problems.

 Time and again, documentary makers and watchdog journalists will reveal the hypocrisy of multinational consumer brands promoting their products with a guarantee that no harm has been done, despite the fact that a simple Google search will show a plethora of evils attached to the production of much of the food we import and eat.

 It usually goes like this: Child workers discovered on plantation supplying Big Brand.
 Expert provides scientific documentation.
 Agitated presenter attempts to confront Big Brand owners hiding in glass and steel office.
 And, finally, some politician will make impossible promises.

 Somewhere in the complex interplay between market forces, branding, the explosive growth of the certification industry and media sensation, the false promises of perfect supply chains and bulletproof ethical guarantees have become king.
 And instead of looking for long term measures and real change, these Feel Bad-stories – over simplified and packaged as primetime infotainment - are channeling attention away from the real causes, making the exposé of hypocrisy the chief narrative.